 Liver disease is the most common complication and may progress to cirrhosis.
 Patients who develop cirrhosis are at increased risk of hepatocellular carcinoma.
 The liver disease can present insidiously with nonspecific symptoms and signs, such as fatigue, and with right upper quadrant abdominal pain and hepatomegaly.
 Laboratory abnormalities of iron overload and hepatitis typically will be present well before clinical symptoms develop.
 Liver disease is the most common cause of death.
 Cardiomyopathy with heart failure is the 2nd most common fatal complication.
 Hyperpigmentation (bronze diabetes) and porphyria cutanea tarda are common, as is symptomatic arthropathy.

 Some patients can be treated with phlebotomy and given erythropoietin to maintain erythropoiesis.
-However, because it worsens anemia, phlebotomy is not recommended for many patients (eg, those with Hb level < 10 g/dL, those who are transfusion dependent, and those who develop symptoms of anemia after phlebotomy).
+However, because it worsens anemia, phlebotomy is not recommended for many patients (eg, those with hemoglobin level < 10 g/dL [< 100 g/L], those who are transfusion dependent, and those who develop symptoms of anemia after phlebotomy).
 Treatment in these patients is iron chelation.
 The goal of treatment is a transferrin saturation of < 50%.

 Deferoxamine is the drug traditionally used for iron chelation therapy.
-It is given by a slow subcutaneous infusion overnight through a portable pump for 5 to 7 nights/wk or via 24-h IV infusion.
+It is given by a slow subcutaneous infusion overnight through a portable pump for 5 to 7 nights/week or via 24-hour IV infusion.
 Dose is 1 to 2 g in adults and 20 to 40 mg/kg in children.
 However, this therapy is complex to administer and requires an unusual time commitment from patients, resulting in a high rate of nonadherence.
-Important adverse effects include hypotension, GI disturbances, and anaphylaxis (acutely) and vision and hearing loss (with chronic use).
+Important adverse effects include hypotension, gastrointestinal disturbances, and anaphylaxis (acutely) and vision and hearing loss (with chronic use).

 Deferasirox, an oral chelating agent, is an effective and increasingly used alternative to deferoxamine.
 Deferasirox reduces iron levels and prevents or delays onset of complications of iron overload.
 Initial dose is 20 mg/kg po once/day.
-Patients are monitored monthly with dose increases of up to 30 mg/kg once/day.
-Treatment can be interrupted when serum ferritin is < 500 ng/mL.
+Patients are monitored monthly with dose increases of up to 30 mg/kg once a day.
+Treatment can be interrupted when serum ferritin is < 500 ng/mL (< 500 mcg/L).
 Adverse effects (which occur in about 10% of patients) can include nausea, abdominal pain, diarrhea, and rash.
-Liver and kidney function may become abnormal; liver and kidney function tests should be done periodically (eg, monthly, sometimes more frequently for high-risk patients).
+Liver and kidney function may become abnormal; liver and kidney blood tests should be done periodically (eg, monthly, sometimes more frequently for high-risk patients).

 Deferiprone, another oral iron chelator, is indicated for the treatment of patients with transfusional iron overload due to thalassemia syndromes when chelation therapy with deferasirox or deferoxamine is inadequate.
-Initial dose is 25 mg/kg po tid.
-Maximum dose is 33 mg/kg po tid.
+Deferiprone can also be used in combination with deferasirox because they have different mechanisms of action..
+Initial dosing is 25 mg/kg orally 3 times a day.
+The maximum dose is 33 mg/kg orally 3 times a day.
 Absolute neutrophil counts are obtained weekly to look for neutropenia (precedes agranulocytosis).
-Serum ferritin is measured every 2 to 3 mo; treatment is temporarily interrupted when levels are consistently < 500ng/mL.
+Serum ferritin is measured every 2 to 3 months; treatment is temporarily interrupted when levels are consistently < 500 ng/mL (< 500 mcg/L).